WolFtSoN/RTL-to-RISCV/README.md

 ### Notes:

 To run testbenches:
-    Using ModelSim: Run in terminal from rtl2job `./run ./<folder containing the design.sv and tb_design.sv>`
+    Using ModelSim: Run in terminal from main directory (RTL100Challenge) `./run ./<folder containing the design.sv and tb_design.sv>`

 <!--
 - To preview: Ctrl+Shift+V